 Over time I took an interest in women’s health so Bodywork for the Childbearing Year with Kate Jordan seemed to be the best next step for me.
 I loved the work which slowly lead me to training as a midwife, and for 2 years during my undergrad I worked in my own private practice and simultaneously as a fertility clinician at a large Reproductive Endocrinology practice, where I learned so much.
-I learned how to monitor a woman through a medically assisted reproductive cycle such as in vitro fertilization and perform intrauterine insemination.
+I learned how to monitor a woman through a medically-assisted reproductive cycle such as in vitro fertilization and perform intrauterine insemination.
 It was fascinating to me and puzzling at the same time.
 I would notice on an ultrasound or through insemination the fixation of the uterus.
 The uterus was literally fixed in place without good movement.
 Little did I know at that point my path was set.

 The Ah Ha Moment

 I proceeded to learn as much as I could about women’s pelvic pathology and anatomy.
-My path lead me to traditional osteopathic manipulation and Gynecology.
+My path led me to traditional osteopathic manipulation and Gynecology.
 My undergrad training had prepared me for medical school, so naturally I set out to seek the next best step for my upcoming career.
 A friend of mine, Richard Demir, MD who is an Ob/Gyn allowed me to follow him to observe many gynecologic surgical cases where I’d watch him perform hysterectomies, laparotomies, and laparoscopies.
 I learned so much during this time, concerning how a surgeon thinks and operates with regard to dissecting scar tissue from prior pelvic surgery or damage from a reproductive health issue.
 I observed how important the length of time in which to finish the surgical procedure was to the health of the patient.
 Surgeons work to employ very careful techniques during surgery, so as not to cause damage to the female organs and surrounding structures.

-It was eye opening and confirming to me that scar tissue is one of the main culprits concerning lack of organ mobility.
+It was eye-opening and confirming to me that scar tissue is one of the main culprits concerning lack of organ mobility.
 The time that it took to clear the area of this tissue needed to be kept to a minimum so the patient was not unnecessarily under anesthesia longer than needed.
 Once the scope was placed into the abdomen it was clear to me the organs weren’t moving effortlessly against one another for proper blood flow and optimal function.
 I now felt I had the building blocks to create a truly revolutionary way to improve women’s reproductive health.

 The Birth of a New Way to Help Women Struggling to Conceive

-In creating my practice I knew that I wanted to specialize in women’s health but couldn’t really find the right course of study that was appropriate for my scope of licensure.
+In creating my practice, I knew that I wanted to specialize in women’s health but couldn’t really find the right course of study that was appropriate for my scope of licensure.
 Pregnancy massage was wonderful but what about women that were trying to conceive?
 Was there a good training solution for us therapists that wanted to help in this capacity?
 I found none.
-At the time, most courses geared toward physical therapists who wanted to help women conceive focused on female hormones and pathologies, medical fertility cycles, gynecological surgical procedures and vaginal (pelvic floor) work.
+At the time, most courses geared toward physical therapists who wanted to help women conceive focused on female hormones and pathologies, medical fertility cycles, gynecological surgical procedures, and vaginal (pelvic floor) work.

 So I ventured on a course of discovery of how I could come up with a training program suitable and easily implemented for all licensed health professionals.
-My journey took me to France, Mexico, Jamaica, Switzerland, Holland, Austria and Italy and along the way I learned that I had a pretty staunch case of endometriosis.
-At that time I was in my early 20’s, and my own reproductive health circumstances only fueled my desire to hone Mercier Therapy techniques even more.
+My journey took me to France, Mexico, Jamaica, Switzerland, Holland, Austria, and Italy, and along the way, I learned that I had a pretty staunch case of endometriosis.
+At that time, I was in my early 20’s, and my own reproductive health circumstances only fueled my desire to hone Mercier Therapy techniques even more.